auchenberg/vscode-browser-preview/README.md

 <h4 align="center">A real browser preview inside your editor that you can debug.</h4>

 Browser Preview for VS Code enables you to open a real browser preview inside your editor that you can debug.
 Browser Preview is powered by Chrome Headless, and works by starting a headless Chrome instance in a new process.
-This enables a secure way to render web content inside VS Code, and enables interesting features such as as in-editor debugging and more!
+This enables a secure way to render web content inside VS Code, and enables interesting features such as in-editor debugging and more!

 ![](resources/demo.gif)